alexn11/stable-diffusion-image-archive-lob/README.md

 ```
 5. This should automatically open the app on a tab of a web browser.

+## Tests

+There's no standard test framework.
+Instead run the scripts named something like `test-*`.
+Normally these should run with no error.

 # Desciption of the main app

 ![example of prompt look-up](images/prompt-lob.png)